itzmeanjan/subtle/README.md

 # subtle
 Constant-Time Comparison, Conditional Selection and Swapping of Unsigned Integer Values

+## Overview

+In cryptographic library implementations we care about how much information gets leaked when certain procedure ( say key generation of public key encryption (PKE) or message signing using some digital signature algorithm (DSA) ) is executed in some environment.
+Based on what that specific environment is, various sorts of observation tactics an adversary can deploy for collecting leaked information, which can result in partial to full recovery of secrets.
+We would like to write implementations which leaks as little information as possible i.e. it should not be dependent on some secret input what intructions to be executed next or which memory addresses to be accessed ( because it can result in cache miss and that increases latency, which can be measured ) or what's the latency of some instruction ( say integer division ) operated on some secret input etc..

+> **Note** Read more about need for constant-time implementations @ https://www.bearssl.org/constanttime.html.

+Remember we're mostly writing programs in some higher level programming language ( say C++ ) which is passed through the compiler for producing final executable and the compiler is free to transform it to something totally different ( may be something that we're actually trying to avoid using constant-time implementation - that's the whole point ! ) as long as it produces intended side-effect.
+So constant-timeness is not trivial.
+Read more @ https://www.chosenplaintext.ca/articles/beginners-guide-constant-time-cryptography.html.

+Just so that I don't need to write same boilerplate code again and again for achieving constant-timeness, I maintain this light-weight, header-only, generic C++ library which offers following functionalities

+- constant-time comparison operations
+- constant-time conditional selection
+- constant-time conditional swapping

+over 8, 16, 32 and 64 -bit unsigned integer type.
+This is a best effort mechanism to achieve constant-timeness and it's not guaranteed that if you also use this, your cryptographic implementation becomes constant-time.
+It's always good idea to target some specific architecture, compile with debug info and then disassemble object file ( with interleaved source, yes we can do it, because we've debug info ) to inspect what did the compiler do, more [here](#usage).

+> **Note** This library collects motivation from both https://github.com/dalek-cryptography/subtle and https://github.com/golang/go/blob/ddb423a7/src/crypto/subtle/constant_time.go.

 ## Prerequisites

 - A C++ compiler such as `g++`/ `clang++` with C++20 standard library